 The doctoral internship prides itself on providing a firm foundation in training in clinical psychology, upon which its graduates build successful careers as professional psychologists.
-As noted above, this training occurs within the specialized setting of a rehabilitation medicine department, and in recent years almost all graduates have opted to continue their careers within the fields of rehabilitation psychology, clinical neuropsychology, or health psychology.
-A majority of interns seek postdoctoral fellowships in rehabilitation psychology and clinical neuropsychology, and the program's graduates have historically had good success in obtaining competitive placements.
-As is illustrated below, a majority of graduates continue their careers with a postdoctoral fellowship in an academic or general hospital setting.
+As noted above, this training occurs within the specialized setting of a rehabilitation medicine department, and in recent years all graduates have opted to continue their careers within the fields of rehabilitation psychology, clinical neuropsychology, or health psychology.
+A majority of interns seek postdoctoral fellowships in rehabilitation psychology and clinical neuropsychology, with a smaller number seeking training in health psychology.
+The program's graduates have historically had good success in obtaining competitive placements.
+A majority of graduates continue their careers with a postdoctoral fellowship in an academic hospital setting, with a smaller second group continuing at well-established rehabilitation hospitals, and a few in private practice settings.
 Our interns have high rates of obtaining licensure, and we are also proud or our graduates who have moved into supervisory and leadership roles at other institutions.